 2.9 gambit-ipa: Compute Nash equilibria in a strategic game using iterated polymatrix approximation gambit-ipa reads a game on standard input and computes Nash equilibria using an iterated polymatrix approximation approach developed by Govindan and Wilson [GovWil04].
-This program is a wrapper around the Gametracer 0.2 implementation by Ben Blum and Christian Shelton.
+This program is based on the Gametracer 0.2 implementation by Ben Blum and Christian Shelton.